Summary - TLDRREAD IT

 Personalization is a key element in a successful e-commerce marketing strategy.
 Especially since 2020 witnessed an increase of 15% in online sales, sellers needed to reframe the way customers interact with their products and brand.
 Most of these efforts went to live-streaming or personalized ads.
 Yet there is an ongrowing need for “humanized” touchpoints all throughout the customer journey.

 In 2021, it won’t be enough to use chatbots or 24/7 customer support.
-E-merchants will have to differentiate themselves by creating visual, human touch points to attract and engage their leads and customers.
+You need support to be available across all your social media channels too.
+As this can be tedious, you can use a support tool like DelightChat that brings all your social media channels together.
+Also, e-merchants will have to differentiate themselves by creating visual, human touch points to attract and engage their leads and customers.

 The best way to achieve this is with humanized videos.
 People want to see other people, they want to relate to the experience or product they are purchasing.